w3f/Grant-Milestone-Delivery/evaluations/polkadotjs-nocode-plugin-ezcode_2_cruikshankss.md

 ## 7. Milestone Deliverables (see table above)

 ## Conclusion
-It seems they've built a great plugin & tutorial documentation for Bubble beginners to understand and rebuild the EzCode demo app.
+Thank you EzCode for adding your plugin to the Polka eco!
+We're thankful to have a new way to create a Polkadot dApp!
+It seems you've built a great plugin and a great docs website.
+I've been so happy to build/test in the Bubble eco.
+Thanks for providing beginner docs to recreate a sufficient amount of your extensive EzCode demo app!
+I would love to see your gitbook tutorials for Bubble beginners added to your main website, because they are excellent!
+Thanks again and good luck on the road ahead!